QCrypt/website-2022/content/_index.md

 {{% home-tickets %}}

 ## NEWS

+### August 27th.
+2022 | QCrypt 2022 is ready to roll
+We have sent the conference link for registered participants.
+Please click the <a style="color: blue" href="/participate/">manual</a> for the instructions.
+We also send the instructions for Zoom webinar speakers (tutorial, invited, contributed) and session chairs.
+You can also find <a style="color: blue" href="/participate/#instructions-for-zoom-webinar-speakers-tutorial-invited-contributed">the information</a> on the website.
+If you need any help, you can find us at the <a style="color: blue" href="/participate/#helpdesk">helpdesk</a>.
+We are looking forward to your participation.

 ### August 19th.
 2022 | Preliminary program now available
 Please click <a style="color: blue" href="/schedule/">here</a>.